 That is when they thought of getting back to their original idea online grocery store.
 As their discussion deepened with serial entrepreneur Krishnan Ganesh, they concluded to go ahead with it.
 The idea was collectively seeded by serial entrepreneurs and angel investors Krishnan and Meena Ganesh.
-And finally in December 2011, they launched BigBasket.com!
+And finally, on December 2011, they launched BigBasket.com!

 According to Hari, the first six to nine months were the most challenging ones.
 Since they had already faced the heat once with Fab mart, the pressure was even more.
 The biggest challenge for them was to create and maintain a building capacity to meet customer demand.

-By the next one year, they had already expanded to Hyderabad and Mumbai, and were also planning to further increase their services in Delhi, Chennai Pune, Ahmedabad and Kolkata as well.
+By the next year, they had already expanded to Hyderabad and Mumbai and were also planning to further increase their services in Delhi, Chennai Pune, Ahmedabad and Kolkata as well.

 The future, of acquisitions, profitability and next round of funding!

 Hari had earlier shared Big basket’s vision to become profitable by 2016 end.
 He now says that that may be delayed by a few months with this round of funding.
 This is due to the new businesses getting added.
-The company has revamped their branding recently and also roped in Shah rukh Khan as their brand ambassador.
+The company has revamped its branding recently and also roped in Shah Rukh Khan as their brand ambassador.

-Big basket is looking at achieving the following targets in the next one year:
+Big basket is looking at achieving the following targets in the next year: